-Illness Prevention Tips
+Illness Prevention Tips from Premier Caregiver Services

 Everything from the flu, strep throat and the common cold are being passed around right now; washing your hands has never been more important.
 Washing your hands effectively several times a day is a great way to prevent the spread of these illnesses.
 The Center for Disease Control reported $120 billion annually in preventive and infectious diseases in the US.
 Although washing with soap and water is the preferred method to clean your hands, you can also use an alcohol-based hand rub to reduce the number of germs and bacteria.
+Here are the best illness prevention tips from your friends at Premier Caregiver Services!

 Use Any Soap